Are you considering stepping into the mysterious unknown and making your own beef jerky?

 3. Homemade Beef Jerky: Smoker

-Next, raise the smoker temperature to 180℉ to 200℉, then add a handful of wood chips that you’ve soaked in water for 15 minutes.
-Leave for 30 minutes to one hour.
-You’ll know the smoker is at the right temperature when blue smoke appears.
+Next, raise the smoker temperature to 180 to 200 degrees Fahrenheit.
+Then, add a handful of wood chips that you’ve soaked in water for 15 minutes.

 4. Homemade Beef Jerky: Air Fryer

 How Long Is Homemade Beef Jerky Good?
-How to Store It Properly for an Extended Shelf Life
+How To Store It Properly for an Extended Shelf Life

 Homemade beef jerky doesn’t have the same shelf life as store-bought jerky, so we suggest you get busy eating!